 Barcelona is one of the world’s most liberal cities, certainly when it comes to attitudes towards sexuality, but just to be sure you end up mixing with your crowd this beach shack is taking no chances… find it on Marbella beach, the most popular sands within the gay community in BCN.
 Nb. they do a fine line in gin and tonics.

 On top of the homely charms of the chiringuito, the Catalan capital also boasts some more glamorous and upmarket choices for those who fancy the appeal of a beach club but don’t want to get sand in their stilettos.
 Most are centred around the nightlife strip on the Olympic Port.

 The world’s only ice bar on the beach, Ice Barcelona is the number one place to cool off in the city… so if you feel the Spanish sunshine going to your head climb inside for a glacial night out.
 You’ll be given a sleek winter coat and a pair of mittens, then it’s time to plunge into the ice chamber and drink a couple of vodkas from a frozen glass.
 Definitely one of the more unique things to do in Barcelona.

 If clubbing on the coast is what you’re all about don’t miss this place, widely regarded as the number one nightlife spot in the city.
 Dressed up dolls and divas brave the queues at night, whilst by day the lounge overlooking Barceloneta beach (Port Olimpic side) is a great place to kick back with a cocktail.
 Their restaurant is also one of the best in the area, and has a very reasonably priced lunch menu, whilst by night you can dine on Mediterranean cuisine al fresco on their terrace.

-El Boo Beach Club
+El Boo Beach Club (**Closed**)